rebeccapanel/Rebecca/app/templates/singbox/README.md

 SINGBOX_SUBSCRIPTION_TEMPLATE="singbox/default.json"
 SINGBOX_SETTINGS_TEMPLATE="singbox/settings.json"
 ```
-Now, restart your Marzban and enjoy.
+Now, restart your Rebecca and enjoy.

-If you have already changed your env variables, and you want to just update the template files, there is no need to restart Marzban.
+If you have already changed your env variables, and you want to just update the template files, there is no need to restart Rebecca.

 ## Docs
 you can use sing-box official documentation to find out how to modify template files